2bc4/twitch-hls-client/README.md

 Building requires a C/C++ compiler for ring (TLS cryptographic primitives).
 You should prefer clang over gcc due to a gcc bug resulting in worse TLS performance.

-You can trim down and optimize the binary more by building with `build-std` and `panic_immediate_abort`.
+You can further trim down and optimize the binary by building with `build-std` and `panic_immediate_abort`.
 This can be seen in the [release build action](https://github.com/2bc4/twitch-hls-client/blob/master/.github/workflows/release.yaml#L56).

 #### NixOS